Trusted End Node Security

-- How do I install TENS™ on Windows 7?
+- How do I install TENS on Windows 7?
 Ubuntu?
 Other operating systems?

-- Can I run TENS™ in a virtual machine (VM) like Oracle VirtualBox, VMware, VirtualPC, etc.?
+- Can I run TENS in a virtual machine (VM) like Oracle VirtualBox, VMware, VirtualPC, etc.?

 - How do I verify hashes?

 An ISO file is an ISO 9660 filesystem disk image.
-Disc burning or media authoring software first loads the ISO file and then creates a bootable CD using the ISO's contained files.
+You will need to use media authoring or "disc burning" software to put the ISO file onto a bootable disc (CD-ROM or in some cases, a DVD).
 For more info, see Burning an ISO.